SRA Summer Event 2017 - Where now for the random probability survey?

 Five expert speakers will be sharing their insights on the following:-

-The context - withPatten Smith(Head of Research Methods Centre at Ipsos MORI and SRA Chair)and colleagues - the facts about declining response rates and their relationship to nonresponse bias, which is not necessarily straightforward.
+The context - withPatten Smith(Head of Research Methods Centre at Ipsos MORI and SRA Chair) and Keith Bolling (Director at Kantar Public) - the facts about declining response rates and their relationship to nonresponse bias, which is not necessarily straightforward.

 The case for quota sampling with Roger Mortimore, Director of Political Analysis, Ipsos MORI